-Caracol archaeological site is the largest Maya Site in Belize, located in the Cayo District just south of San Ignacio Town.
-It sits on the edge of the Maya Mountains in the Chiquibul Forest Reserve, on a high plateau about 500 meters above sea level.
+Caracol archaeological site, is the largest Maya Site in Belize.
+Located in the Cayo District just south of San Ignacio Town.
+It sits on the edge of the Maya Mountains within the Chiquibul Forest Reserve at an elevation of 500 meters above sea level.
 The site itself displays a classic rain forest and jungle vegetation which is home to a wide variety of flora and fauna.

 Level of Difficulty: Easy to Moderate